 Note: some conditions such as chloracne and peripheral neuropathy (early onset) have to occur within certain time periods after possible Agent Orange exposure to be considered presumptive conditions.

 Benefits for Children of Vietnam Veterans and Other Veterans

 VA also recognizes spina bifida in Veterans' children as associated with Agent Orange exposure.
 In such cases, VA may provide health care, disability compensation, and other assistance for children of Vietnam Veterans who served during the Vietnam Era or children of Veterans who served in or near the Korean DMZ from April 1, 1968, to August 31, 1971.

-In addition, VA provides benefits for children of women Vietnam Veterans born of certain birth defects.
+In addition, VA provides benefits for children of women Vietnam Veterans born with certain birth defects.

 Track Your Health